SESMG/SESMG/docs/index.rst

 the model with the help of time series.
 Oemof's sub-library `demandlib <https://demandlib.readthedocs.io/en/latest/>`_ can be used for the estimation of heat and electricity demands of different consumer groups, as based on German standard load profiles (SLP).
 The following electric SLPs are available:

-.. table:: electrical standardload profiles
+.. table:: electrical-SLPS
+   :widths: auto
+   :align: center

+   available electrical standard load profiles, according to the association of the electricity industry (VDEW)

 +--------+---------------------------------------------------+
 | Profil | Consumer Group                                    |